nirelm/cs533-f25/assignments/assignment-1.md

 learnyounode # continue until complete
 ```

 The HTML and JavaScript workshops are pretty easy, so you should have no problems.
 For learning Node, you'll probably need to read the [Node.js documentation](https://nodejs.org/api/).
-Ask the email list if you get stuck.
+Ask the on the discussion forum if you get stuck.

 ### Submission